Fluidification of entanglements by a DNA bending protein

-Prokaryotic and eukaryotic genomes are typically thousands of times larger than the cells that host them~\cite{Alberts2014}.
-In spite of this, cells successfully carry out complex biological tasks such as gene expression, cell division and DNA repair~\cite{Japaridze2020}.
-These processes would be impossible in a randomly packaged genome~\cite{Beagrie2017}.
-In bacteria, nucleoid-associated proteins (NAPs)~\cite{Verma2019a} are a well-established class of proteins that are broadly implicated with genome organisation~\cite{Badrinarayanan2015,Verma2019a,Dame2020}.
-Single-molecule techniques have shed light into how certain NAPs bind, bend, kink, coat or stiffen short DNA molecules~\cite{Ali2001,Dame2006a,Liu2010c,Liang2017a,Dame2020,Yoshua2021,Japaridze2021}; on the contrary, we have little understanding of how they work in crowded and entangled environments~\cite{Badrinarayanan2015}.
-For instance, while it is recognised that DNA segregation is highly impaired when NAPs are removed from the cell~\cite{Gogou2021}, the NAP-mediated mechanisms through which this organisation is achieved remain to be determined.
-Here, we focus on one of the most abundant NAPs, the Integration Host Factor (IHF).
-IHF is present at about 6,000 and 30,000 dimers per cell during growing and stationary phase, respectively~\cite{Verma2019,Azam1999a}.
+Prokaryotic and eukaryotic genomes carry out complex biological tasks which would be impossible if randomly folded~\cite{jerkovic2021,new2,Verma2019a,Japaridze2020,Gogou2021}.
+In bacteria, nucleoid-associated proteins (NAPs)~\cite{Verma2019a} play an important role in folding the genome~\cite{Badrinarayanan2015,Verma2019a,Dame2020,Wu2019}.
+Single-molecule techniques have shed light into how certain NAPs bind, bend, kink, coat or stiffen short DNA molecules in dilute conditions ~\cite{Ali2001,Dame2006a,Liu2010c,Liang2017a,Dame2020,Yoshua2021,Japaridze2021}.
+However, we have little to no evidence on what is their impact on entangled and crowded DNA~\cite{Badrinarayanan2015}.
+For instance, while DNA segregation is impaired when NAPs are removed from the cell~\cite{Gogou2021,Wu2019}, the NAP-mediated mechanisms through which this segregation is achieved remain to be determined.
+Here, we focus on the Integration Host Factor (IHF), an abundant NAP, present at about 6,000 and 30,000 dimers per cell in E. coli during growing and stationary phase, respectively~\cite{Verma2019a,Azam1999a}.
 IHF binds preferentially to a consensus sequence with high affinity (dissociation constant $K_d \simeq 2$nM) but also non-specifically ($K_d \simeq 2 \mu$M)~\cite{Wang1995ihf} and creates among the sharpest DNA bends in nature, up to 150$^\circ$~\cite{Yoshua2021}.
-It plays a key role in horizontal gene transfer, integration and excision of phage \ldna~\cite{Laxmikanthan2016}, CRISPR response~\cite{Wright2017} and implicated in genome packaging and DNA looping~\cite{Huo2009}.
-Unexpectedly, recent evidence suggest that IHF may mediate DNA bridging through non-specific, weak interactions~\cite{Yoshua2021} and strengthen biofilms by stabilising entanglements of extracellular DNA~\cite{Devaraj2019}.
-In light of the above, it remains to be determined how IHF modulates DNA entanglements in the bacterial nucleoid.
+It plays a key role in horizontal gene transfer, integration and excision of phage \ldna~\cite{Laxmikanthan2016} and DNA looping~\cite{Huo2009}.
+Recent evidence suggest that IHF may also mediate DNA bridging through non-specific, weak interactions which transiently stabilise distal DNA segments in 3D proximity~\cite{Yoshua2021}.
+Additionally, IHF appears to strengthen biofilms by interacting with extracellular DNA~\cite{Devaraj2019}.
+In light of this evidence, it remains unclear how IHF affects DNA entanglements in dense conditions, such as those of the bacterial nucleoid.